iMac G5 Screen Upgrade

 Overview

-On this page, we can find all iFixit guides for our iMac.
+On this page, we can find all iFixit guides for this iMac.
 However, we are mostly interested in the one for the RAM replacement, the hard drive replacement, and the screen replacement.

 These guides are a great resource, so read them carefully!
 The guides make it look easy, but it’s not so and lots of patience is needed.
 Removing the white case is a bit of a pain, and disconnecting the iSight camera is equally tricky.
 Removing the screen is fine, but putting in the new one and reassembling the iMac is the biggest hurdle.
 Oh, and be mindful not to drop any of the screen screws behind the motherboard!